John-1997/First-procedure/README.md

 # Manege system of students
-The first repository created by Ardunio.The system functions mainly including logging data，distrubiting dormitories,displaying and requiring information，adjusting students' information.
+The first repository created by Ardunio.The system functions mainly include logging data，which contains names and ages;